gitlabhq/gitlabhq/doc/update/mysql_to_postgresql.md

 ### For omnibus-gitlab installations

 On omnibus-gitlab we need to get the index declarations from a file called `schema.rb.bundled`.
-For older versions, we need to download the file.
+For versions older than 6.9, we need to download the file.

 ```
 # Clone the database converter on your Postgres-backed GitLab server